public void Save(T entity)

 private TransactionAttribute GetTransactionAttribute(MethodInfo aMethod)

-object[] attributes = aMethod.GetCustomAttributes(
+{ object[] attributes = aMethod.GetCustomAttributes(typeof(TransactionAttribute), true);

-//TODO: Throw more meaningfull exception and message
+if (attributes.Length != 1) { //TODO: Throw more meaningfull exception and messagethrow new Exception("Transaction Attribute is missing");

 }